volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

         invert_match = true
         name         = "Content-Type"

-        // One of the arguments from this list "regex presence exact" must be set exact = "application/json"
+        // One of the arguments from this list "exact regex presence" must be set exact = "application/json"
       }